SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 * The build timed out

 By default, image builds are configured to time out after an hour.
-If your build takes longer than that, you might want to check out the section on :ref:`customizable` interactive environments before increasing the timeout.
+If your build takes longer than that, you might want to check out the section on :ref:`customizing` interactive environments before increasing the timeout.

 * Your project could not be cloned